WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

-# AdobeUpdater-RedTeamSimulation

-A red team simulation that mimics an Adobe software update to deliver a PowerShell reverse shell with stealth and persistence.
-Designed to emulate realistic attacker behavior and test detection capabilities in a Windows environment.
+## 💀 AdobeUpdater Intrusion Lab: Red Team Attack + Blue Team Detection 🛡️

+Simulates a stealthy AdobeUpdater attack to demonstrate both red team tactics and blue team detection using real-world tools in a Windows environment.

 ---

+## 🧠 About This Lab

+This hands-on intrusion simulation demonstrates the *full attack chain* — from phishing execution to post-exploitation — followed by detailed detection and investigation using tools like **Wireshark**, **Autoruns**, and **Process Explorer**.

+I created everything from scratch:
+- The **fake Adobe Updater** dropper (`.hta` with VBScript)
+- Embedded **Base64-encoded PowerShell** for a reverse shell
+- **Registry persistence** and stealth icon spoofing
+- A custom **Python upload server** to simulate exfiltration

+🧩 The walkthrough is split into two perspectives:
+- 💀 **Red Team:** Step-by-step attack execution
+- 🛡️ **Blue Team:** Detection and triage workflow

+> ⚠️ This project is designed to showcase my understanding of both offensive and defensive security workflows — especially relevant to SOC analyst roles.

+### 🔧 **Lab Replication Coming Soon !**
+### Want to build this exact lab yourself ?
+A full setup guide is in the works.
+---

-## 🌌 Overview
+## 🌌 Technical Overview

 This simulation uses a **fake Adobe Updater UI** (`.hta`) that deploys:

 - **PowerShell reverse shell** to a remote Netcat listener
 - **Registry Run key persistence**
 - **Stealthy VBScript execution**
 - **Decoy visuals** to enhance realism
 - **Base64 encoding and realistic icon spoofing**

 Intended for ethical red team demonstrations, SOC analyst training, and detection engineering labs.